jorions/duplicate-lab-order-fix/README.md

 # How to run
+- There are dry run variants of each script, which will log the changes that would be applied without actually applying the changes.
-- To see a preview of what changes will be made: `yarn dryRun`
+- To see a preview of what changes will be made: `yarn dryRun-<SCRIPT>`
-- To actually apply these changes: `yarn fix`
+- To actually apply these changes: `yarn <SCRIPT>`
+- So the options are:
+  - `yarn fix`
+  - `yarn dryRun-fix`
+  - `yarn fixTwo`
+  - `yarn dryRun-fixTwo`

 # Flags
 - `lrr`